No taxation without representation: Use in Australia

 The first government of South Australia was by a legislative council, whose members were chosen by the Crown and from which office-bearers "Official Members" were selected by the Governor.
 John Stephens and his South Australian Register were among those who campaigned for democratic reform.
 Partial reform took place in 1851, when a majority of Members of the South Australian Legislative Council, 1851–1855 were elected.

 Modern use in Canada

-In Canada, Québec politician Gilles Duceppe, former leader of the Bloc Québécois, has repeatedly cited this phrase in defending the presence of his party in Ottawa.
+In Canada, Quebec politician Gilles Duceppe, former leader of the Bloc Québécois, has repeatedly cited this phrase in defending the presence of his party in Ottawa.
 The Bloc is a Québec sovereigntist party solely running candidates in Canadian Federal elections in the province of Québec.
 Duceppe's evocation of the phrase implies that the proponents of Quebec's sovereigntist movement have the right to be represented in the body (which they are), the Canadian Parliament, which levies taxes upon them.
 He will usually cite the sentence in its original English.

+Modern use in Indonesia

+During the 2025 Indonesian protests, Indonesian online users in solidarity with the protests have used a translated version of the term in Indonesian inside a mock emergency population warning screen originally created as an analog horror, often associated with the movement, to oppose the planned 12% value-added tax hikes during the Prabowo administration.